-- 4. Short-Stay Absences.
-LTCH/RH must not permit residents to leave the LTCH/RH for short-stay absences to visit family and friends.
-Instead, residents who wish to go outside of the LTCH/RH must be told to remain on the LTCH/RH's property and maintain safe physical distancing. - 5.
-Ensure appropriate Personal Protective Equipment.
-LTCH/RH are expected to following COVID-19 Directive #1 for Health Care Providers and Health Care Entities. - 6.
-Staff and Essential Visitor Masking.
+- 6. Ensure appropriate Personal Protective Equipment.
+LTCH/RH are expected to following COVID-19 Directive #1 for Health Care Providers and Health Care Entities. - 7.
+Staff Masking.
 LTCH/RH should immediately implement that all staff and essential visitors wear surgical/procedure masks at all times for the duration of full shifts or visits in the LTCH/RH.
 For further clarity this is required regardless of whether the LTCH/RH is in outbreak or not.
-During breaks, staff may remove their surgical/procedure mask but must remain 2 metres away from other staff to prevent staff to staff transmission of COVID-19. - 7.
+During breaks, staff may remove their surgical/procedure mask but must remain 2 metres away from other staff to prevent staff to staff transmission of COVID-19. - 8.
 Managing Essential Visitors.
 LTCH/RH must be closed to visitors, except for essential visitors.
 Essential visitors include a person performing essential support services (e.g., food delivery, phlebotomy testing, maintenance, and other health care services required to maintain good health) or a person visiting a very ill or palliative resident.
 If an essential visitor is admitted to the home, the following steps must be taken: - 1.
 The essential visitor must be screened on entry for symptoms of COVID-19, including temperature checks and not admitted if they show any symptoms of COVID-19. - 2.
 The essential visitor must also attest to not be experiencing any of the typical and atypical symptoms. - 3.
 The essential visitor must only visit the one resident they are intending to visit, and no other resident. - 4.
 The essential visitor must wear a mask while visiting a resident that does not have COVID-19. - 5.
-For any essential visitor in contact with a resident who has COVID-19, appropriate PPE should be worn in accordance with Directive #1. - 8.
+For any essential visitor in contact with a resident who has COVID-19, appropriate PPE should be worn in accordance with Directive #1. - 9.
 Limiting work locations.
-Wherever possible, employers should work with staff, contractors and volunteers to limit the number of work locations that staff, contractors and volunteers are working at, to minimize risk to residents of exposure to COVID-19.
-In addition, with respect to employees, a reminder that LTCH/RH employers must also comply with Ontario Regulation 146/20 made pursuant to the Emergency Management and Civil Protection Act. - 9.
 Wherever possible, employers should work with employees to limit the number of work locations that employees are working at, to minimize risk of exposure to residents of COVID-19. - 10.
 Triggering an outbreak assessment.
 Once at least one resident or staff has presented with new symptoms compatible with COVID-19, the LTCH/RH should immediately trigger an outbreak assessment and take the following steps: - 1.
 Place the symptomatic resident under contact/droplet precautions. - 2.
 Test the symptomatic resident immediately. - 3.
 Contact the local public health unit to notify them of the suspect outbreak. - 4.
-Test those residents who were in close contact (i.e. shared room) with the symptomatic resident and anyone else deemed high risk by the local public health unit. - In collaboration with the local public health unit, review the Ministry of Health COVID-19 Outbreak Guidance for Long-Term Care Homes (LTCH) and prepare for cohorting practices to limit the potential spread of COVID-19. - In collaboration with the local public health unit, review the Ministry of Health COVID-19 Outbreak Guidance for Long-Term Care Homes (LTCH) and prepare for cohorting practices to limit the potential spread of COVID-19. - 7.
+Test those residents who were in close contact (i.e. shared room) with the symptomatic resident and anyone else deemed high risk by the local public health unit. - 5.
+In collaboration with the local public health unit, review the Ministry of Health COVID-19 Outbreak Guidance for Long-Term Care Homes (LTCH) and prepare for cohorting practices to limit the potential spread of COVID-19. - In collaboration with the local public health unit, review the Ministry of Health COVID-19 Outbreak Guidance for Long-Term Care Homes (LTCH) and prepare for cohorting practices to limit the potential spread of COVID-19. - 7.
 Enforce enhanced screening measures among residents and staff. - Receiving negative test results.
 If the long-term care home receives negative test results on the initial person who was tested, the long-term care home can immediately end the suspect outbreak assessment related steps